-But this has also led stock market valuations higher, and
+But this has also pushed stock market valuations higher, and

-many investors have said that companies now need to show a
+many investors have said companies now need to show a strong

-strong recovery in profits in order to keep the rally on track.
+recovery in profits to maintain the broader rally.

 Graphic on MSCI Europe valuations:

-On Tuesday, several firms posted downbeat business updates.
+On Tuesday, several companies posted business updates that